yangymargaret/REUNION/README.md

 - --gene_annot

-  the path of the gene annotation file (including gene names and gene positions), default = -1;
+  the path of the gene annotation file (including gene names and gene positions), default = -1

 - --atac_meta

-  the file path of the ATAC-seq read count matrix of the metacells, default = -1;
+  the file path of the ATAC-seq read count matrix of the metacells, default = -1

-  data matrix format: (row: metacell, column: ATAC-seq peak locus);
+  data matrix format: (row: metacell, column: ATAC-seq peak locus)

 - --rna_meta

-  the file path of the RNA-seq read count matrix of the metacells, default = -1;
+  the file path of the RNA-seq read count matrix of the metacells, default = -1

-  data matrix format: (row: metacell, column: gene);
+  data matrix format: (row: metacell, column: gene)

   If atac_meta or rna_meta is specified, Unify will not use the 'input_dir' parameter to locate the ATAC-seq data or RNA-seq data of the metacells, respectively.

 - --motif_data

-  the filename of peak-motif matrix from the motif scanning results, default = -1;
+  the filename of peak-motif matrix from the motif scanning results, default = -1

-  data matrix format: (row: ATAC-seq peak locus, column: TF motif);
+  data matrix format: (row: ATAC-seq peak locus, column: TF motif)

 - --motif_data_score

-  the filename of the motif scores from the motif scanning results, default = -1;
+  the filename of the motif scores from the motif scanning results, default = -1

-  data matrix format: (row: ATAC-seq peak locus, column: TF motif);
+  data matrix format: (row: ATAC-seq peak locus, column: TF motif)

 - --file_mapping

-  the filename of the mapping between the TF motif identifier and the TF name, default = -1;
+  the filename of the mapping between the TF motif identifier and the TF name, default = -1

-  the dataframe in the file includes the column 'motif_id' (TF motif identifier) and the column 'tf_id' (TF name);
+  the dataframe in the file includes the column 'motif_id' (TF motif identifier) and the column 'tf_id' (TF name)

 - --file_peak

-  the file containing the ATAC-seq peak loci annotations, default = -1;
+  the file containing the ATAC-seq peak loci annotations, default = -1

-  the file is of BED format, with the first three columns representing peak position (chromosome,start,stop) and the fifth column representing GC content of each peak locus;
+  the file is of BED format, with the first three columns representing peak position (chromosome,start,stop) and the fifth column representing GC content of each peak locus

 - --file_bg

-  the file containing the sampled background ATAC-seq peak loci which match the corresponding ATAC-seq peak locus by GC content and average chromatin accessibility across the metacells, default = -1;
+  the file containing the sampled background ATAC-seq peak loci which match the corresponding ATAC-seq peak locus by GC content and average chromatin accessibility across the metacells, default = -1

-  data matrix format: (row: integer index of ATAC-seq peak locus, column: integer index of each background peak sampled for the given ATAC-seq peak);
+  data matrix format: (row: integer index of ATAC-seq peak locus, column: integer index of each background peak sampled for the given ATAC-seq peak)

 - --output_dir